XFAC-con/LES-CLIP/README.md

 # LES-CLIP
-Experimental details and code of LES-CLIP
+Experimental details and code of LES-CLIP.